-Seward’s Day commemorates the signing of the treaty with the Russian Empire that secured the purchase of Alaska.
+Seward’s Day commemorates the signing of the treaty with the Russian Empire on 30 March 1867 that secured the purchase of Alaska.
 This holiday differs from Alaska Day, which commemorates the “formal actual transfer” of Alaska.

 |2017||27 Mar||Mon||Seward's Day||AK|